-Question: What design trends are you seeing this year?
+Question: What design trends are you seeing in homes these days?

 If you’d like to discuss buying, selling, investing, or renting, don’t hesitate to reach out to me at Eli@EliResidential.com.

 If you’d like a question answered in my weekly column or to discuss buying, selling, renting, or investing, please send an email to Eli@EliResidential.com.
 To read any of my older posts, visit the blog section of my website at EliResidential.com.
 Call me directly at (703) 539-2529.